qiboteam/qibocal/doc/source/getting-started/example.rst

 ^^^^^^^^^^^^^^^

 A runcard contains all the essential information to run a specific task.
-For our purposes, we can use the following:
+For our purposes, we can use the following runcard and save it as ``example.yml`` :

 .. code-block:: yaml